-A PCB educational website is under development by the SRRTTF, with inputs and guidance from participants, including the City.
+A PCB educational website was also developed through the SRRTTF, with inputs and guidance from participants, including the City.
 This website focuses on work that is being done to reduce PCBs in the Spokane River and provides resources that businesses and individuals can use to help source reduction.
+The website is located at http://spokaneriverpcbfree.org.

-2017 Summary of Toxics Reduction Actions
+2018 Summary of Toxics Reduction Actions